Scheduling an Edit

 To cancel the edit:

-- Click on edit title in the Edit History list
+- Select the edit name in the Edit History list

 - Click Cancel Edit